kittinunf/KNews/README.md

 * Android 🤖

-The update is being abstracted with a class that represents a value over time called ["State"](https://developer.android.com/jetpack/compose/state) which resides in our ViewModel which lies in the code module libs/hackerNews (we can use it directly straight from the core lib).
+The update stream is being abstracted with a class that represents a value over time called ["State"](https://developer.android.com/jetpack/compose/state) which resides in our ViewModel which lies in the code module libs/hackerNews (we can use it directly straight from the core lib).

 Whenever the State object is updated with our UI state that is published from our core layer.
-The Compose UI's State is updated, then the UI will be re-rendered accordingly.
+The Compose UI's State is updated, then the UI will be rendered accordingly (and re-render as the state is updated).

 Core's ViewModels (i.e. HackerNewsListViewModel and HackerNewsDetailViewModel)